 Request demos or better yet, get demo access so you can conduct UX expert reviews and user testing to evaluate customer facing and operational interfaces.
 Pick the experience apart then recruit customers and staff to test how the out-of-the-box experience works.
 This is really important as it can help identify deficiencies and indicate the level of customisation that may be required.

-UX methods nalysis play an important part in firstly driving the creation of a customer centric product strategy which can be leveraged to accurately assess candidate solutions against your desired future state experience and prioritised roadmap.
+UX methods analysis play an important part in firstly driving the creation of a customer centric product strategy which can be leveraged to accurately assess candidate solutions against your desired future state experience and prioritised roadmap.
 In addition, the use of UX reviews and user testing allows for early user centred feedback of workflows and interfaces, and more realistic expectations of required customisation and associated costs.

 Ultimately, with a relatively small investment, UX methodologies can go a long way to reducing the risk associated with selecting the technology solution that underpins your business.